 Sample Letter To Worthing Council

-(If possible please use your own words and don't use all the points, 4 is enough.
+(If possible please use your own words and don't use all the points, 4 is enough and please send now.)

 To: